Sharing Jesus Through Love

 And grace my fears relieved;

 I have already come;

 It was grace that brought me safe thus far,

 When the song was over, there was a beautiful moment of silence in the chapel that you could have heard a pin drop.
 I was the last to leave the chapel.
 All the rose petals were gone...

-We celebrate Passover with the bread and wine, the fragmented body and poured out blood of Jesus Christ that paid the penelty of death because God, our Heavenly Father loves you.
+We celebrate Passover with the bread and wine, the fragmented body and poured out blood of Jesus Christ who paided the penalty of death because God, our Heavenly Father loves you.